How to Turn Off Water to Your House

 • Inside the house.
 Water supply pipes from the city typically run from the street side of your house to the indoors.
 So check out utility areas—such as the garage, laundry room, or basement—along exterior walls facing the street.
 A likely place to start looking is near your water heater.
 In a basement, the pipe will likely be at eye level; on main floors, it will often be located lower down.

 • Outdoors on an exterior wall.
-In some warmer climates, the shutoff valve may be located outside the home on an exterior wall.
+In some warmer climates, the shut-off valve may be located outside the home on an exterior wall.
 Start looking for it near your outdoor faucet.

-STEP 1: Locate the valve.
+Step 1: Locate the valve.

-The water main shutoff valve could be in a number of places, depending on the age of your home and the climate of your location.
+The water main shut-off valve could be in a number of places, depending on the age of your home and the climate of your location.
 Valves can sometimes be buried inside drywall or behind the furnace.
-If your valve is in one of these tight locations you may need a professional plumber to relocate the valve or to install an easy-to-access secondary valve further down the line.
+If your valve is in one of these tight locations, you may need a professional plumber to relocate the valve or to install an easy-to-access secondary valve further down the line.
 The shutoff will either be a gate valve, which looks like a circular spigot, or a ball valve, which has a lever-style handle.

 When you find it, take some time to inspect the valve for any problems.
 If the valve is rusted, aged, significantly worn, or if you spot a leak, then you are better off contacting a plumber to replace it instead of taking a risk on an unreliable valve that may break if you attempt to use it.

-STEP 2: Turn the main water shut off valve clockwise.
+Step 2: Turn the main water shut-off valve clockwise.

-To turn the water supply off, give a gate valve a few turns clockwise until you can’t turn it any longer.
+To turn the water supply off, give a gate valve a few turns clockwise until you can’t turn it any further.
 For ball valves, turn the lever clockwise 90 degrees.
-In most cases, you won’t need any additional tools to turn off the main water shut off valve.
+In most cases, you won’t need any additional tools to turn off the main water shut-off valve.
 These valves are designed for simple manual hand turning, but if you are having trouble turning it or if the valve is completely seized, you may need to use a channel lock wrench or pipe wrench.

 Grip the handle of the valve firmly and apply pressure in the correct direction to turn the valve.
 Go slow and do your best to avoid squeezing too tightly, applying too much force to the stem, or otherwise damaging the valve.
 If it remains seized, then you will need to speak to a plumber to have the main valve repaired before proceeding.

-STEP 3: Run the taps until they are empty.
+Step 3: Run the taps until they are empty.

 Relieve the pressure in the pipes by draining the water that’s already in them.
 Turn on a sink located in the lowest level of your home, so water in the pipes from the floors above drain all the way down.
 Make sure to open both the hot and cold taps and run them until they empty completely.
 At this point, you can start working on any plumbing projects that require the water to be shut down.

-STEP 4: After repairs are complete, turn the water back on.
+Step 4: After repairs are complete, turn the water back on.

 Pro tip: Label the valve for the next time it is needed, and draw arrows that indicate which way to turn in order to shut off and turn on the water.